 During installation the xxxPGMLIB and QOTHPRDOWN user profiles are created with a default password of LANSA.
 You need to change these passwords to make your system secure.

-Files and folders in the JSM instance are shipped with the owner being QOTHPRDOWN and *PUBLIC authority of *EXCLUDE.
+Files and directories in the JSM instance are shipped with the owner being QOTHPRDOWN and *PUBLIC authority of *EXCLUDE.
 The JSM user specified at install time is granted all data and object authority.

 CHGUSRPRF USRPRF(MYUSER) GRPPRF(XXXXXXXXXX) OWNER(*USRPRF|*GRPPRF) SUPGRPPRF(xxxPGMLIB)